Spanish Adjectives Explained with Clear Examples

 - Veo montañas bonitas.

-You don’t need hundreds of adjectives — just the ones you’ll use in everyday Spanish.
-Here are the most helpful ones for beginners.
+You don’t need hundreds of adjectives — just the ones that show up most in everyday Spanish.

 1. Match the noun + adjective